 ② Name (Kanji): Please enter your name in kanji.

-If you do not know your My Number, leave the field blank and click "Next."
-A warning message will appear, but if you are unable to enter your My Number at this time, you can click "No" to proceed to the next screen.
+If you do not know your My Number, leave the field blank and click “Next.”
+A warning message will appear, but if you are unable to enter your My Number at this point, you can click “No” to proceed to the next screen.

-Paper tax return forms should be submitted by mail or in person at your local tax office.
-Please note that in either case, you will be required to provide your My Number and proof of identity.
-If you have already obtained a My Number Card, you must submit the card itself.
-If you have not yet obtained a My Number Card, you must submit your My Number Notification Card or a certificate of residence (showing your individual number) along with proof of identity, such as a driver’s license, health insurance card, or passport.
+Paper tax return forms should be submitted by mail or in person at the counter of your local tax office.
+Please note that in either case, you will be required to provide your My Number and proof of identity.If you have already obtained a My Number Card, submit only the My Number Card.
+If you have not yet obtained a My Number Card, submit your My Number Notification Card or a certificate of residence (showing your individual number) along with an identification document such as a driver’s license, health insurance card, or passport.

-If submitting by mail, please fill in the “Tax Return Attachment Form” with the “Tax Year,” “Address,” and “Name (with phonetic spelling),” attach a copy of your My Number Card or a document showing your My Number along with a copy of your identification document, and submit them together with your tax return.
-You will receive the Tax Return Attachment Form along with your tax return, but if it becomes damaged or lost, please print a copy from the National Tax Agency website.
+If submitting by mail, fill in the “Tax Return Attachment Sheet” with the “Tax Year,” “Address,” and “Name (with phonetic spelling),” then attach a copy of your My Number Card or a document showing your My Number, along with a copy of your identification document, and submit them together with your tax return.You will receive the “Attachment Sheet for Tax Return Documents” along with your tax return form; however, if it becomes damaged or lost, please print a copy from the National Tax Agency website.

-When submitting your tax return by mail, please use “Letter Pack,” “Standard Mail,” “Standard-Size Mail,” or other “mail items” (Class 1 mail) or “letter-type mail.”
-For mail submissions, the date of mailing (postmark) is considered the date of submission to the tax office.
+When submitting your tax return by mail, please use “Letter Pack,” “Regular Mail,” “Standard-Size Mail,” or other “mail items” (First-Class Mail) or “letter-type mail.”For mail submissions, the date of mailing (postmark) is considered the date of submission to the tax office.
 If the filing deadline is approaching, we recommend taking your return to a post office counter and keeping the “post office receipt stamp” as proof of submission.

 If you selected “Print and Submit” in Step 1, please refer to the submission instructions for filing your tax return using a paper form.

-| Tax Payment by Transfer | Payment by direct debit from a designated bank account (requires separate submission of the “Bank Account Direct Debit Request Form and Payment Slip Request Form”) |
+| Tax Payment by Direct Debit | Payment by direct debit from a designated bank or savings account (requires separate submission of the “Bank/Savings Account Direct Debit Request Form and Payment Slip Request Form”) |

-| Electronic Payment | Pay via e-Tax, direct payment, or online banking |
+| Electronic Payment | Pay via e-Tax using direct payment or through online banking, etc. |

 | Credit Card Payment | Pay by credit card on the “National Tax Credit Card Payment Site” |

-| Convenience Store QR Code Payment | Print the payment QR code along with your tax return and other documents, and pay at a convenience store |
+| Convenience Store QR Code Payment | Print the payment QR code along with your tax return and other documents, and pay at a convenience store. |

-| Payment in person at a financial institution or tax office | Pay in cash at a financial institution or the local tax office, along with the payment slip |
+| Payment in person at a financial institution or tax office | Pay in cash at a financial institution or the relevant tax office, along with the payment slip |

-| Tax Payment by Transfer |
+| Tax Payment by Direct Debit |

-Payment by direct debit from a designated bank account (requires separate submission of the “Bank Account Direct Debit Request Form and Payment Slip Request Form”) |
+Payment by direct debit from a designated bank or savings account (requires separate submission of the “Bank/Savings Account Direct Debit Request Form and Payment Slip Request Form”) |

 | Electronic Payment |